 - The latest version of WordPress is installed.

-- Go to WordPress Dashboard → RioVizual → Tables
+- Go to WordPress Dashboard > RioVizual > Tables

-- Click on Create New Table
+- Click Create New Table

-- Enter a table name
+- Enter a name for your table

 - Click Create